 The Company no longer issues stock options to employees or officers.
 Stock options granted before 2024 were recorded using the fair value method.
 Under this method, compensation expense is measured at the grant date based on the fair value as calculated using a binomial model and is recognized on a straight-line basis over the vesting period with an offset to Additional paid-in capital.
 Forfeitures are accounted for when they occur.
-Upon exercise of stock options, amounts originally recorded against Additional paid-in capital are reclassified to Common shares on the Consolidated balance sheet.
+TCPL recorded the compensation expense associated with these stock options.